School of Humanities and Sciences

 Administrative Associate, Psychology

-Current Role at StanfordAdministrative Associate for: Alia Crum, Justin Gardner, Catherine Heaney, Benoit Monin, Anthony Norcia, Lee Ross, and Claude Steele.
+Current Role at StanfordAdministrative Associate for: Alia Crum, Justin Gardner, Catherine Heaney, Benoit Monin, Anthony Norcia, Lee Ross, Claude Steele, and Emeriti.

 Associate Professor of Anthropology and, by courtesy, of Linguistics